 In summer 2022, a creative team from Thelma Hulbert Gallery organised a series of events to build on this work and connect Pinhoe to the woodland parks and country estates in neighbouring East Devon.
-Routes for Roots hosted a series of talks from history and plant experts to share the family histories of important local estates at Poltimore and Killerton, tracking the influence of early plant-hunters on trees in local gardens.
+Routes for Roots hosted talks from history and plant experts to share the family histories of important local estates at Poltimore and Killerton, tracking the influence of pioneering plant-hunters on trees in Pinhoe’s gardens.

 When the East Devon Local Plan went out for consultation, residents in Pinhoe were keen to find out how it would impact Pinhoe; an Exeter and East Devon Growth Point corridor connects the two areas at a strategic planning level and housing estates have been developed on bordering fields.